 Car accidents generally cause two main types of common injuries:

-The nature & extent of car accident injuries varies depending on many factors, such as:
+The nature & extent of car accident injuries vary depending on many factors, such as:

 Whether minor or severe, car accident injuries cause pain and suffering.